The Unhappy Professional

 EMDR therapy to support nervous system reset and reduce stress overload

-Psychodynamic work to explore deeper patterns and pressures
+Psychodynamic work to explore deeper patterns and pressures and heal

 Respect for your intelligence, time, and privacy